knuckleswtf/pastel/stubs/index.md

 # Date the docs were last updated.
 Leave this as empty to use the last time the file was modified
 last_updated: ''

+# Other Markdown files to include.
+They will be appended to this file.
+Files are appended in the order listed.
+includes:
+- "./includes/errors.md"

 ---

 # Introduction